bdaiwia-cmyk/final-project_inf119/README.md

 - Leah Kang
 - Parsa Salah

+### Coordinator Agent (Parsa Salah - @salahshp-source)

+Parsa implemented the Coordinator Agent logic, which parses raw user requirements, structures them into purpose, features, and constraints, and sends them to the Coder and Tester agents.
+He contributed to refining the flow between agents, especially how the orchestrator performs requirement parsing and handles errors from the model.

 ## Overview

 This system uses three specialized AI agents that communicate through MCP to: